 Members of your community who live in neighbourhoods that are well-connected, multi-modal transportation friendly, full of opportunities for engagement with greenspace, built with a range of healthy housing options, and designed with place-making in mind will notice the positive impacts of the healthy built environment on their mental health.
 Not only do healthy built environments foster positive mental health, they also can promote enhanced physical health and well-being, economic co-benefits, and an overall greater sense of community.

-FOUR ACTIONS LOCAL GOVERNMENTS SHOULD TAKE TO IMPROVE MENTAL HEALTH
+FOUR ACTIONS LOCAL GOVERNMENTS CAN TAKE TO SUPPORT MENTAL HEALTH

 Through planning, policies, processes, and/or programs, local governments can design communities with features that promote positive mental and social wellness.